Elhefes/cpp-course-project-repository-template/Meeting-notes.md

 * The group:
    * Got everything ready to combine into a project

-1. Henri: initial game class implemented, code reviews
+1. Henri: keyboard inputs, initial ui code

 2. Matias: Dungeon class.
-Fixed bugs with the dungeon generation, merged a basic version of the class to master, started on connecting rooms with  two-sectioned corridors
+Reimplemented dungeon generation.
+Randomly generated dungeon consisting of rooms connected by corridors.

-3. Lauri: Map textures
+3. Lauri: Graphics for player, enemy and a potion.
+Started working on code for adding potion to rooms.

-4. Daniil: Finished creature class and added inheritant Player and Monster classes.
+4. Daniil: Helper functions for vector work

 ## Challenges